TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 ---
 title: 12 Days of Christmas – 2024 Cybersecurity Edition
-excerpt: Insights, observations, and reflections from a penetration tester on securing your ~~sh\*t~~ systems.
-For developers, hackers, and system administrators.
+excerpt: Insights, observations, and reflections from a penetration tester on how to better secure your ~~sh\*t~~ systems.
 tags:
   - software-engineering
   - web